apache/kafka-site/README.md

 sh start-preview.sh
 ```

-Then you can open localhost:8080 on your browser and browse the documentation
+Then you can open [localhost:8080](http://localhost:8080) on your browser and browse the documentation.